gopheracademy/gopheracademy-web/content/advent-2016/context-logging.md

 That's fine if it's a system function (as with threads or processes), or your language uses a virtual machine or an interpreter or something slow like that.
 The virtual machine can stand in for the system.
-But in a language like go, again this must be done in your code.
+But in a language like Go, again this must be done in your code.

 And if you change the policy on how to stop the code processing, you sure don't want to have to change your code all over again.  `context`